 }

---post-file avoids complex shell escaping and is the safer choice for longer payloads or bodies reused across multiple requests.
+--post-file avoids complex shell escaping and sends the file contents as stored, which makes it the safer choice for longer payloads.

 5. Remove temporary payload and response files after the test run.